 The committee also spent a great deal of time discussing a proposed recommendation to institute a policy addendum to be included with all syllabi that would provide reference to important University policies.
-In the original proposal, it was explained that the Syllabus Guidelines in the Faculty Handbook state that syllabi should include reference to University policies relevant to undergraduates.
-Because of this guidance, over time, syllabi have become very long in order to include lengthy discussions of University policy.
-Moreover, the language in syllabi about University policies tends to drift from intention of the actual policy, which causes policies to be presented in a non-standard manner depending on the interpretation of the faculty member.
-In addition, in many syllabi, discussion of University policy is mixed with discussion of course policies, and it becomes difficult to distinguish University policy from course policy.
+In the original proposal, it was explained that the Faculty Handbook Syllabus Guidelines indicate that syllabi should include reference to University policies relevant to undergraduates.
+Over time, syllabi have come to include lengthy discussions of University policy, and the language in syllabi about University policies tends to drift from intention of the actual policy; as a result, policies are presented in a non-standard manner depending on the interpretation of the faculty member.
+In addition, many syllabi do not distinguish between University policy and course policy.
 The proposal suggested that a way to address these concerns would be for a standard document on relevant University policies to be created and distributed as an addendum to all syllabi.

-In discussing the policy addendum, members noted that a uniform document would likely be helpful to students, since the information currently presented is not consistent and it can be difficult for students to understand when information is specific to the course and when it reflects University policy.
-Other members stated that since University policies and procedures are subject to change, an addendum should incorporate only standard language and focus on University policies that are not likely to be significantly revised.
-Members discussed the type of policies that could be included in a policy addendum, noting that statements on disability issues and academic integrity are usually referenced in syllabi, while some syllabi also mention the Sexual Misconduct Policy and the Code of Student Conduct as well.
+In discussing the policy addendum, members noted that a uniform document would likely be helpful to students, since the information currently presented is not consistent and it can be difficult for students to understand what information is specific to the course and what is University policy.
+The committee discussed the type of policies that could be included in a policy addendum, noting that statements on disability issues and academic integrity are usually referenced in syllabi, while some syllabi also mention the Sexual Misconduct Policy and the Code of Student Conduct as well.
+The committee also reviewed the list of policies referenced in the Faculty Handbook Syllabus Guidelines website.
 Regardless of which policies are included, the purpose of an addendum would be to present critical policies in a uniform manner, in order to increase awareness among students of what certain policies say and how they impact their undergraduate careers.
 In discussing potential options for implementation, the committee suggested that a link to an online compilation of policies could achieve the objective of shortening syllabi while at the same time providing a mechanism for ensuring access to the most up-to-date versions of all policies.
 After discussion, the committee agreed to recommend the creation of the policy addendum, and suggested a few key policies that should be included.